 We really recommend you browse Pinterest & Houzz and builders’ websites to really give yourself an idea of what is out there and what is available.
 Save the photos of the homes that strike you as something you would like incorporated into your home.
 Feel free to check out our gallery for some inspiration!

-Then, put the main features of your style of home under your “Must Haves” list.
+Then, put the main features of your style of the home under your “Must Haves” list.
 Keep all those photos you’ve saved and when you visit your designer or builder – show them these pictures.
 This will provide invaluable information to your builder as to what you have in mind plus they will be able to make suggestions to you on how best to achieve the desired looks and features.

 - What is the best orientation for sunlight and breezes?
 Think about how you will orientate your home to take advantage of summer breezes for cooling and winter sun for heating

 - Think about the view available to you as well as the view from the street.
 Does your block offer great views you want to take advantage of?
-What about street appeal?
+What about the street appeal?
 Remember to try to get your living areas to take advantage of any views your block may offer!

 - What about soil type?
 Reactive soil sites or sites with a lot of rock are more expensive to build on.
 Keep this in mind and try to keep your building footprint down if your land falls into these categories.